 The preparation and publication of this CAFR on a timely basis was made possible by the outstanding efforts, dedication, and teamwork throughout the year of the Authority's staff.
 All of the Authority's staff is dedicated to continuous improvements to our operations, while remaining fiscally responsible and accountable to its stakeholders, bondholders, and customers.

 Respectfully submitted,

 MIAMI-DADE EXPRESSWAY AUTHORITY

-Current Appointed Board of Directors
+Appointed Board of Directors as of June 30, 2019

 Mayor Carlos A. Gimenez CHAIR Term Expires: February 7, 2021